Followers

 Whenever we do a student paper, I am wishing all my students their most beautiful writing moments.
 But I know they are smart no matter what.
 By this point I've seen a ton of their writing.
 I know they've crafted a paragraph that went over the fence.

 Take Alyse.
 (I wrote about her yesterday.)
 She is a pretty brilliant junior, and her best paper I am sure has not been written yet.
-Did it happen somewhere Wednesday morning?
-Who knows?
-But I think as far as AP essays, her last practice on Gatsby was stellar--she was quoting so much someone might think she's cheated.
+But I think as far as AP essays, her last practice on Gatsby was stellar--she was quoting so much someone might think she cheated.
 She's brilliant, I tell you!
 It showed what she CAN do--even in just 40 minutes!
 Go, Alyse, keep moving toward your green light!
 I'm on your side.
 I'm on all of their sides.

-"Go team, write well, write fast, have fun"--that was my hope for Wednesday's exam.
-It seems they're all kind of proud of themselves.
+"Go team, write well, write fast, have fun"--that is my hope for the May 6 exam.
+Hopefully, they'll be proud of themselves.
 Conquering a three-hour test is an accomplishment--especially AP Lit.

 WE'RE ALL WRITERS, RIGHT?